LelsersLasers/WhippleHillPlus/README.md

 ## Features

-- Create and manage semesters
-- Create and manage classes
+- Seamless Google/Apple Calendar integration
-- Create and manage assignments
+- Create and manage semesters, classes, and assignments
 - Sort and filter assigments by status, due date, class, etc.
 - Mark assignments as not started, in progress, or completed
 - Clean and simple UI